Projector Sales: 1300 88 11 79

 EDTV

 Enhanced Definition television- EDTV signal is progressive scan and has 525 lines, dos not require deinterlacing.
-Not as good as HDTV but an improvement over standard TV signal.
+Not as good as

 EGA